 Generally speaking, a better insulating window is important in all climates.
 You want to find a low U-factor rating no matter where you live.
 A number between 0.22 and 0.39 is ideal for cold climates.
 To achieve the lowest numbers of U-factor, the window needs to have three layers of glass.
 This makes a window more expensive, but you also might recover your costs by saving on your utility bills.
 In a hot climate, you still want to look for a low U-factor rating.
 But you probably want to also choose the very lowest rating you can find (somewhere between 0.22and 0.30).
 Keeping that heat out is priority!

-For more information and to get started on replacing the windows in your home, reach out to Peak Custom Remodeling!
+For more information and to get started on replacing the windows in your home, reach out to us TODAY!